Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/Readme.md

 We will learn about networking in iOS, explore how to make network requests and build a web API.

-## Objectives and Competencies
+## Objectives

 - Networking - Getting data from the internet.
 - JSON Parsing/Modeling.
 - Consuming data from an API.
 - Build a simple backend for your iOS app with Python & Flask.

+## Competencies

+Students should be able to:

+- Construct a simple backend server in python and Flask using RESTful architecture
+- Effectively be able to make use of Apple software to make HTTP requests and serialize JSON as needed
+- Assess the quality of their code using the “red, green, refactor” method for TDD
+- Identify and implement a RESTful backend architecture

 ## Projects

     1. Product Hunt API
-    2. Travel App - Backend
+    2. Travel App - Backend and Frontend
     3. Custom Project - Backend - Frontend

 ## Course Schedule